jrief/django-admin-sortable2/docs/source/installation.rst

 Installation
 ============

 Install **django-admin-sortable2**.
-The latest stable release can be found on PyPI
+The latest stable release is available on PyPI

 .. code-block:: bash